kiiskila-bcgov/fc-madr/docs/adr/20250212-architecture-for-the-icm-error-lookup-tool.md

 - Bad, because it requires more development effort
 - Bad, because it requires separate database maintenance and backups
 - Bad, because it adds unnecessary complexity for a simple use case
+- Bad, because we are adding data that could be in Klamm in an additional location

 ### JSON Export Architecture